cutthroat78/Leaving-Cert-Notes/README.md

 - Paragraphs/Sentences of info use cloze cards, if info doesn't really work with cloze try making the info into a question and answer and turn the question and answer into a standard card
 - Use image occlusion cards to learn diagrams

-## Subject Specific

-- English: Poetry cards will have a cloze for each line (to learn entire poem)

 # Note Conversion
 ## Biology Notes